rjmacarthy/express-typescript-starter/README.md

 npm run debug
 ```

-Then run the `launch.json` configuration or inside visual studio code.
+Then run the `launch.json` configuration inside visual studio code `f5`.
 You should now be able to set breakpoints in your typescript.

 Test
 ```